cocode/TrekBASIC/README.md

 ## TODO on interpreter

+1. Should have a simple "save" that checks saving from the parsed version with no renumber.
+   1. Now have "format" command in basic_shell.py
 1. It could be fun to write Wasm Basic.
 (See "wasm.txt").
 Options
     1. Write interpreter that generates "B-code."
     1. Options to execute in browser